 - 1. Understanding the process of filing Marketplace eligibility appeals; - 2.
-Understanding and applying for exemptions granted through the Marketplace and/or claimed through the tax filing process if over age 30 and seeking to enroll in a catastrophic plan; - 3.
+Understanding and applying for exemptions from the individual shared responsibility provision granted through the Marketplace and/or claimed through the tax filing process; - 3.
 Marketplace-related components of the premium tax credit reconciliation process; - 4.
 Understanding basic concepts and rights related to health coverage and how to use it; and - 5.
-Referrals to licensed tax advisers, tax preparers, or other resources for assistance with tax preparation and tax advice related to consumer questions about the Marketplace application and enrollment process, exemptions from the requirement to maintain minimum essential coverage, and premium tax credit reconciliations.
+Referrals to licensed tax advisers, tax preparers, or other resources for assistance with tax preparation and tax advice related to consumer questions about the Marketplace application and enrollment process, exemptions from the requirement to maintain minimum essential coverage and from the individual shared responsibility payment (for tax years prior to 2019), and premium tax credit reconciliations.